rjzak/ghidra/README.md

+# Ghidra for Haiku OS
+This repository is a fork of the original Ghidra project.
+Here, master is kept updated with the upstream commits, and the branches contain my modifications to enable Ghidra to be built and executed on the Haiku operating system.
+More information about Haiku is available on their [website][haikuhome] and [forum][haikuforum].
+Binaries are available on the [releases][ghidrareleases] tab.

 # Ghidra Software Reverse Engineering Framework

 Ghidra is a software reverse engineering (SRE) framework created and maintained by the [National Security Agency][nsa] Research Directorate.
 This framework includes a suite of full-featured, high-end software analysis tools that enable users to analyze compiled code on a variety of platforms including Windows, macOS, and Linux.
 Capabilities include disassembly, assembly, decompilation, graphing, and scripting, along with hundreds of other features.
 Ghidra supports a wide variety of processor instruction sets and executable formats and can be run in both user-interactive and automated modes.
 Users may also develop their own Ghidra plug-in components and/or scripts using Java or Python.